ORNL/intersect-architecture/sos/logical/resilience/rollback.rst

 resilience design pattern specification (:numref:`intersect:arch:sos:logical:resilience:patterns:classification`) :cite:`engelmann22rdp-20`.
 It offers containment and mitigation with recovery backward to the time when the snapshot occurred.
+The following describes the :ref:`intersect:arch:sos:logical:resilience:patterns:rollback:pattern` and its application in the :ref:`intersect:arch:sos:logical:resilience:patterns:rollback:system` and in the :ref:`intersect:arch:sos:logical:resilience:patterns:rollback:service` of the :term:`INTERSECT` federated ecosystem for instrument science.

 .. _intersect:arch:sos:logical:resilience:patterns:rollback:pattern: